Optimization and Problem Solving of Pandora FMS

 • MySQL version: In different MySQL versions this parameter behaves very differently.

-• Number of actual (physical) processors: In this regard, you can access the official MySQL documentation.
+• Number of actual (physical) processors: In this regard, you may access the official MySQL documentation.

 The recommended value is the number of (physical) CPUs multiplied by 2 plus the number of disks where InnoDB is located.

-The value of innodb_thread_concurrencyhas been changed in several versions of MySQL, currently the default value is 0.
+The value of innodb_thread_concurrency changed in several MySQL versions, currently the default value is 0.
 A value of 0 means “open as many threads as possible”.
 Therefore, if in doubt, it can be used:

 innodb_thread_concurrency = 0